6. Licensing memoQ on the terminal server

 Using the Terminal Server configurator tool to control CAL licensing

 You can also control your CAL licensing from the memoQ Terminal Server configurator tool that installs with memoQ in multi-user mode.
-Before you grant permissions to users and computers, you need to log on to memoQ server with an administrator account.
+Before you grant permissions to users and computers, you need to log on to memoQ TMS with an administrator account.